Compliance with low sulphur 2020

 Ship Implementation Plan (SIP)

-While not mandatory, AMSA recommends ships develop a SIP to demonstrate how they will comply with the 1 January 2020 sulphur limit.
+While not mandatory, AMSA recommends ships have on board a SIP to demonstrate how they will comply with the 1 January 2020 sulphur limit.
 The IMO provides guidance on the development of a SIP (MEPC.1/Circ.878).